localcontexts/localcontextshub/README.md

 *Maintenance mode should be turned on for production deplyment and turned off when deployment is complete.*

 ## Production Deployment and Migration
 Every push to `develop` and `staging` will automatically trigger a new version build of either instance.
-Production (`master`)is a manual deployment.
-Migrations should be done before pushing to `master`.
+Production (`production`)is a manual deployment.
+Migrations should be done before pushing to `production`.
 In order to make migrations or migrate the production database:
 1. `source env-local<instance>.sh`
 2. CLOUD PROXY CONNECTION STRING
 3. `python manage.py makemigrations`
 4. `python manage.py migrate`
-5. Merge `staging` into `master`
+5. Merge `staging` into `production`

 ## Running the Server
 ```python manage.py runserver```